 An indicative allocation of €121 million was earmarked for El Salvador in the period 2007–2013 under the EU for Development Cooperation Instrument (DCI) for three sectors of intervention, namely social cohesion and human security and economic growth, regional integration and trade.
 El Salvador has benefited during 2007-2013 from the EU regional programme for Central America (€95 million) in the areas of regional economic integration, security and rule of law and climate change and disaster management.

-In El Salvador, the programme "Comunidades Solidarias" (PACSES), to which the EU provided €47 million, was set up by the Government to increase the provision of public services to the poorest and most vulnerable people.
-The programme is expected to reach over 13% of the total population (around 750 000 people), being women, children, young people at risk and the elderly the priority groups.
-Some expected results are that an additional 51% of people older than 70 will be covered by basic pension, 260 000 families will receive preventive medical care, 15 offices will be set up for the prevention of violence against women, 80% of population in the municipalities will be covered with access to drinking water and basic sanitation (13% increase in coverage) and 95% of the population will be provided with access to electricity (13% increase in coverage).
+The programme "Comunidades Solidarias" (PACSES), to which the EU provided €47 million, was set up by the Government to increase the provision of public services to the poorest and most vulnerable people.
+The programme was designed to reach over 13% of the total population (around 750 000 people), being women, children, young people at risk and the elderly the priority groups.
+The EU support to PACSES contributed to cover with a basic pension to an additional 42.70% of people older than 70, to provide with preventive medical care to 269.654 families, to set up 15 offices for the prevention of violence against women, to cover 73.60 % of the population in the municipalities with access to drinking water and basic sanitation (6.4 % increase in coverage) and to provide with access to electricity to 88% of the population (6.1% increase in coverage).

 The EU is committed to continue its support to the implementation of the "Plan Social 2014-2019" within the framework of the agreement on the 2014-2020 indicative programming of our cooperation

 The EU also funded activities through EU thematic lines in the areas of human rights, food security, good governance and environment and co-finances projects with non-governmental organisations (NGOs) and Local Authorities (LAs).
 There are around 30 on-going EU thematic projects and the total portfolio amounts to €12.1 million.